Minehead Lifeboat Station: History

 Minehead is on the Somerset coast at the east end of the cliffs of Exmoor.
-The RNLI built a boathouse at a cost of £785 in 1901 and the first lifeboat was placed in service on 11 December.
+The RNLI built a boathouse at a cost of £785 in 1901.
 For two years the boat was launched across the beach using skids but from 1903 a carriage was provided.
 The boat house was modified in 1950 by the addition of a garage for the tractor that now pulled the lifeboat in and out of the sea.
 In 1993 the building was modified again to take a new boat and the opportunity was taken to modernise the crew facilities and add a gift shop alongside.

 In 1939 the station's pulling and sailing boat was withdrawn and replaced by a motor lifeboat.
 In December 1941 the lifeboat's coxswain and signaller took the coxswain's own boat out in response to reports of wreckage, but it struck a naval mine and was sunk with the loss of both their lives.

 In 1970 an ILB was allocated to the station; it was kept in the tractor garage.
 This proved a success so on 20 May 1973 the all-weather lifeboat was withdrawn.
 The following year a second, larger ILB arrived.
-It was the first RNLI station to use a Tooltrak tractor to launch its D Class lifeboat.
+It was the first RNLI station to use a Tooltrak tractor to launch its D-class lifeboat.
 This replaced an older Argocat tractor in 2011.

 Fundraising started in 2021 to modernise the facilities and to enlarge the boat house so that both lifeboats could be launched more quickly.